Countdown to Registration Close

 Class L: Lessons About Money

 The more you know about how to make money, how to save money, and how to spend money, the less likely it is that you will have money problems as an adult.
 Do you know people who never seem to have enough money?
 If you don’t want to live that way, listen up.
 We have some good information to share with you today.
-Students will get the opportunity to look at and learn about foreign currency.
-(22)
+(24)

 Class T: Who Wants to be a Nurse?